ktaletsk/taletskiy-com/content/blogs/jupytercon-25.md

 *Paradise Point Resort beach at night – the end of a perfect JupyterCon day*

-![Paradise Point Resort at sunset](/img/jupytercon/IMG_1402.jpeg) *Ligths and decoration at Paradise Point Resort*
+![Paradise Point Resort at sunset](/img/jupytercon/IMG_1402.jpeg) *Lights and decorations at Paradise Point Resort*

 ![Paradise Point Resort grounds with conference banners](/img/jupytercon/IMG_1426.jpeg) *Flowers at Paradise Point Resort*